Information Communication Technology

 ICT is NMSU’s premier distance education Information Technology (IT) program accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The Information and Communication Technology (ICT) curriculum covers the topics and concepts that are required to design, implement, and manage a variety of computer-based information systems.

-The program is designed to be an online two-year degree completion educational path to a baccalaureate degree for graduates of computer and technology-related associate degree programs from community colleges or other two-year institutions.
+The program is offered as a complete 4 year program Bachelor's degree program but is also has a 2 + 2 track designed to be an online two-year degree completion educational path to a baccalaureate degree.
+This 2 + 2 path is for graduates of computer and technology-related associate degree programs from community colleges or other two-year institutions.
 It is also a viable degree path for students who have completed the freshmen and sophomore years of computer or technology-related programs at four-year institutions including New Mexico State University.
 Students taking the distance ICT courses must have familiarity with and unrestricted access to a computer with a CD drive, a current web browser, a high speed connection to the Internet without restrictions, email capability, a sound card, and Microsoft Office.
 Technologies used for course delivery include WebCT, Quicktime videos, PDF files, and other commonly used formatting.
 Some software required for specific courses will be available at student discount.
 The NMSU Distance Education Homepage has more information on orientation, support, the use of library resources, and the use of the university bookstore for students in distance programs.

 IT includes all aspects of managing and processing information on all layers of systems within an organization infrastructure (hardware, operating systems, applications, databases, storage, servers, telecommunication technologies and more).
 IT professionals need to stay abreast of new technology, and they must be very familiar with how to use operating systems and server software, including Linux, Apache, OpenSSL, Windows Server, Oracle, MySQL and Microsoft SQL Server and languages such as C, HTML, CSS, JavaScript, MySQL, PHP, Python and Java.